Dodgers vs Red Sox

 Nascar BUSCH Light CLASH at the Coliseum

-A historic weekend in an epic location, NASCAR kicked off the start of the season with the BUSCH Light CLASH at the Coliseum.
-The event included a fan fest on Saturday, preliminary heats, and some incredible entertainment.
+NASCAR kicked off the start of their 74th season with the Busch Light Clash at the Coliseum.
+The event included a fan fest on Saturday, preliminary heats, and incredible entertainment.
 The competition was fierce with 36 drivers vying for 23 spots.

-Mr. Worldwide himself, Pitbull, dazzled the sold-out crowd with his mega-hits and mega energy to kick off the main event.
-The performance was followed by a stunning fly-over featuring a C-17 with fireworks.
+Mr. Worldwide himself, Pitbull, dazzled the sold-out crowd with his mega-hits and energy to kick off the main event.
+The performance was followed by a stunning fly-over featuring a C-17 and fireworks.

-Racers powered through 150 laps, maneuvering through the ¼ mile track with bursts of speed.
-At the 75 lap mark, the crowd was treated to a performance by legend Ice Cube.
+Racers powered through 150 laps, maneuvering through the quarter-mile track with bursts of speed.
+At the 75-lap mark, the crowd was treated to a performance by legend Ice Cube.
 The race included a lot of action, lead changes, spin-outs, and damaged vehicles.

 Super Bowl VII: Miami Dolphins vs. Washington Redskins

 Super Bowl VII was played between the American Football Conference champion Miami Dolphins, and the National Football Conference champion Washington Redskins.
 This was the second Super Bowl played at the Los Angeles Memorial Coliseum, the first being Super Bowl I. The Dolphins won with a final score of 14-7.
-The season was a special season for the Dolphins because they had a completely undefeated perfect season.
+The season was special for the Dolphins because they had a completely undefeated season.
 They are still the only team in modern NFL history to go completely undefeated.
 The Dolphin’s are also the only team to win a Super Bowl, despite being shut out in the second half.
-On defense, the Dolphin’s priority was stopping Larry Brown.

 The halftime show featured Woody Herman and the Michigan Marching Band, along with the Citrus College Singers and Andy Williams.
 The pregame show featured the crew of Apollo 17, who were the final humans to leave the moon one month earlier.
 The game was also the warmest super bowl to date, with a kick-off temperature of 84°F.